rdamashek/Generativeprocess/README.md

 		- `ls` and `ls -a` lists the contents of the folder your in.
 On windows its `dir`.
 		- `cd` means change directory.
 Type this followed by a space and the folder you wish to open, or type `cd ..` to go back a level in the folder hierarchy.
 	- Once you are in the folder you wish to store the vault in, your going to download it.
 	- Type `git clone`, space, and paste the link you copied from your github repo.
+	- If you find an error here, its because you had a shell open when you started the Git install.
+Just quit the shell, reopen and try again.
+It shouldn't happen if you've followed this guide precisely, but its worth noting.
+	-